jobechoi/contentconvert/README.md

 ## Part 1: Convince yourself that monkeywork is best left to simians.

 How many times have you been asked to just "throw together" an e-learning module from some Powerpoints or a hardbound manual.
 The assumption, good or bad, is that since the content is already there, that putting it into a different format should be pretty effortless.
-Yeah right.

 But you say "sure boss" and get to the braindeadening task of rekeying the content into a webpage or some digital format, by basically retyping what's in one form into one that more closely matches your solution.
-Shoot me now.

 This is one of those moments where being extremely lazy will in the end pay off, and, may even scale alot better and faster.